 Any additional enclosure cards, as needed, can be included with your invitations.

-Some couples use these cards for hotel accommodations, wedding weekend itineraries, things to do around town, a card to display the wedding website, COVID-19 information regarding masks, social distancing, etc., and more.
+Some couples use these cards for hotel accommodations, wedding weekend itineraries, things to do around town, a card to display the wedding website, and more.

 Here’s an example of reception-only invitation wording:

 Now that you know the parts of the invitation, let’s talk about proper wedding invitation wording and what to include on your invites.

 What Should Be Included in a Wedding Invitation

 Your wedding invitation needs to include wording with these main points.

 – A Formal Request to Attend Your Wedding

 – The Names of the Couple (First and Last)

 – Wedding Website